-- To develop myself personally – ranked #4 in the world
+- Personal development – ranked #5 in the world

-- To achieve career goals – ranked #4 in the world
+- Achieving career goals – ranked #2 in the world

 If you’re picturing bicycles, canals, and cozy cafes on the streets of Amsterdam, you already have a good sense of what life is like in the Netherlands.
-The Dutch dedication to efficiency and sustainability is reflected in their alternative approach to life.
-From the busy cities of Utrecht and Rotterdam to the more peaceful student towns of Groningen and Leiden, you’ll find that people here are quite diverse, especially environmentally conscious, and very accepting of others.
-Studying in the Netherlands is an easy decision.
-They have some of the most English-speakers in the world, though a primarily Dutch-speaking country, and many English university programs to go along with it.
-There are also plenty of things to do in your downtime.
+From the busy cities of Utrecht and Rotterdam to the more peaceful student towns of Groningen and Leiden, you’ll find that people here are quite diverse, environmentally conscious, and very accepting of others.
+The Netherlands is also one of the best countries to study abroad for the abundance of English university programs and English-speakers.
+You'll also have plenty of things to do!
 Take a walk through history at Zaanse Schans, head over to the Van Gogh Museum, or marvel at the tulips blooming in the Garden of Europe.
 All while enjoying some stroopwafel, of course!

 - Ranked #3 in Europe

-- To access higher quality teaching – ranked #1 in the world
+- High-quality teaching – ranked #5 in the world

-- To experience a new culture or lifestyle – ranked #3 in the world
+- Adventure – ranked #6 in the world

 - Ranked #2 in Europe

-- To develop myself personally – ranked #3 in the world
+- Adventure – ranked #2 in the world

-- To achieve career goals – ranked #1 in the world
+- Culture and lifestyle – ranked #3 in the world

 - Ranked #2 in North America

-- To experience a new culture or lifestyle – ranked #5 in the world
+- Language learning – ranked #4 in the world

-- To access higher quality teaching – ranked #2 in the world
+- Achieving career goals – ranked #6 in the world

 - Ranked #1 in Europe

-- To access higher quality teaching – ranked #4 in the world
+- High-quality teaching – ranked #3 in the world

-- To achieve my career goals – ranked #7 in the world
+- Achieving career goals – ranked #3 in the world

-- To access higher quality teaching – ranked #5 in the world
+- High-quality teaching – ranked #2 in the world

-- To learn a new language – ranked #4 in the world
+- High-quality teaching - ranked #1 in the world

-- To achieve career goals – ranked #3 in the world
+- Achieving career goals – ranked #4 in the world

-- To access higher quality teaching – ranked #3 in the world
+- Culture and lifestyle – ranked #6 in the world